jhpyle/docassemble/_docs/documents.md

 can also use an [external SMTP server] hosted by [Mailgun] or another provider.

+## <a name="always include editable files"></a>Always include editable files

+By default, if an attachment includes a [PDF] version along with an editable version, such as a DOCX file, the user will have an option of including the editable version in the e-mail or download.
+If you want the editable documents to always be included, set `always include editable files` to `True`.

+{% include side-by-side.html demo="always-include" %}

 ## <a name="allow emailing"></a>Preventing the user from e-mailing documents

 When [`attachments`] are included in a [`question`], the user will be